-If you do not provide any parameters, sp_hidetext hides the source text for all compiled objects in the current database.
+- If you do not provide any parameters, sp_hidetext hides the source text for all compiled objects in the current database. - If you use sp_hidetext followed by a cross-platform dump and load, you must manually drop and re-create all hidden objects.

-Permissions Any user can use sp_hidetext to hide the source text of his or her own compiled objects.
+Any user can use sp_hidetext to hide the source text of his or her own compiled objects.
 Only a Database Owner or a System Administrator can hide the source text of compiled objects that are owned by another user or use sp_hidetext with no parameters.